JohnMcLaren/QVariantModelWidget/README.md

 	qDebug() << varTable;

 ```
-3. If you don't need to display data, you can only use the model for manipulation with the data of the object:
+3. If you don`t need to display data, you can only use the model for manipulation with the data of the object:
 ```c++
 QJsonDocument jdoc =QJsonDocument::fromJson("{\"isbn\": \"\",  \"editor\": {\"lastname\": \"Smith\", \"firstname\": \"Jane\"}, \"title\": \"The Ultimate Database Study Guide\", \"category\": [\"Non-Fiction\", \"Technology\"]}");
 QVariantModel model(jdoc.toVariant());